igopalsharma146/igopalsharma146/README.md

 - 💞️ I’m looking to collaborate on data-driven projects and open-source initiatives.<br>
 - 📫 How to reach me : sharmagopal7316@gmail.com<br>
 - 😄 Pronouns: He/Him/Cheeku.<br>
-- ⚡ Fun fact: Cricket,GYM,Running,Singing.<br>
+- ⚡ Fun fact: Cricket,Volly Ball,GYM,Running.<br>
 - ✅ Life doesn't always give you a second chance🤗💞💙,You never get a second chance to create the first impression😊💛,So make your first chance count😊💕💖.<br>